mezzio/mezzio/doc/book/router/intro.md

 Because routers have knowledge of the various paths they can match, they are also typically used within applications to generate URIs to other application resources.
-Expressive provides this capability in the `RouterInterface`, either delegating to the underlying router implementations or providing a compatible implementation of its own.
+Mezzio provides this capability in the `RouterInterface`, either delegating to the underlying router implementations or providing a compatible implementation of its own.